Azure/azure-kusto-labs/kafka-integration/distributed-mode/confluent-kafka/install-broker.md

 10000
 ```

-This concludes the smoke testand this module.
+This concludes the smoke test and this module.

 <hr>